inammar/Terms-and-definitions-Selenium-TestNG/README.md

      Annotations: TestNG provides a variety of annotations such as @Test, @BeforeClass, @AfterClass, @BeforeMethod, @AfterMethod, etc., to control the test flow.

+#### 8.1.
+Main Annotations

+@Test: Marks a method as a test method.
+This method will run as a test case.

+@BeforeClass: Runs once before any test methods in the class.
+Used for one-time setup, like initializing resources.

+@AfterClass: Runs once after all test methods in the class.
+Used for one-time cleanup, like releasing resources.

+@BeforeMethod: Runs before each test method.
+Used for setting up preconditions for tests.

+@AfterMethod: Runs after each test method.
+Used for cleanup after tests.

 (I will keep adding information...).